Easy Caramel Corn Recipe + Moose Munch Variation (No Corn Syrup, No Thermometer)

 - Waxed Paper or Parchment Paper

-TIP: I always make the caramel in a large 4-qt. saucepan to give it all the room it might need.
-I have had no spits or overflows with this recipe, though you should take care because it's hot and will burn at this point (not that you wouldn't have figured that out - I just want to cover all the bases).
+TIP #2: I always make the caramel in a large 4-qt. saucepan to give it all the room it might need.
+I have had no spits or overflows with this recipe, though you should take care because it’s hot and will burn at this point.

 Ta-da, you’ve made the easiest honey caramel corn!
 You seriously won’t believe how good this is and how simple to make.

-You can use it just like this - a wonderful caramel corn - or you can take half of it and coat it with chocolate for a homemade version of Harry & David's Moose Munch gourmet popcorn (for a LOT less!).
+You can use this wonderful caramel corn as is or you can take half of it and coat it with chocolate for a homemade version of Harry & David’s Moose Munch gourmet popcorn (for a LOT less!).

 I recommend that you bag it up as fast as you can.

-I have made this weeks in advance of gifting and it's been fine kept in airtight bags at room temperature.
-Surprisingly, this also freezes well - I found out by accident after storing a goodie bag full of cookies and Moose Munch in the freezer when we couldn't deliver it.
-It was all perfect when defrosted.
+You can make this up to two weeks in advance of gifting when kept in airtight bags or containers at room temperature.
+Surprisingly, I’ve found this also freezes well – I accidentally stored a goodie bag full of cookies that included moose munch in the freezer when we couldn’t deliver it and it was perfect when defrosted!

-I hope you and your loved ones enjoy this recipe as much as we have!
+I hope you and your loved ones enjoy this recipe as much as we have – please leave a rating and review so I know how you liked it!

 Ingredients